 Given the nature of the liabilities, the investment time horizon of the Scheme is potentially long-term (i.e. several decades), although opportunities for risk transfer (e.g. by purchase of bulk annuities) could reduce the time horizon materially.
-The Trustees have not set a formal target for risk transfer but anticipate that it may already be affordable.
+The Trustees have not set a formal target for achieving buyout but anticipate it being prior to 2030.